-For the composition of the Board of Statutory Auditors at the end of the 2021 financial year, please see the following Table 4, noting that the personal and professional details of each member are available on the website www.gruppohera.it
+For the composition of the Board of Statutory Auditors at the end of the 2023 financial year, please see the following Table 4, noting that the personal and professional details of each member are available on the website www.gruppohera.it.

-The Board of Statutory Auditors met 16 times in 2021; 12 of these meetings were attended by all statutory auditors, while four were attended by almost all of them.
-The average duration of the meetings of the Board of Statutory Auditors was approximately two hours.
+The Board of Statutory Auditors met 16 times in 2023; 14 of these meetings were attended by all statutory auditors, while two were attended by almost all of them.
+The average duration of the meetings of the Board of Statutory Auditors was approximately one hour and 50 minutes.

-With regard to the current financial year, seven meetings of the Board of Statutory Auditors have been held as of March 23, 2022, while a further ten meetings have already been scheduled for the remainder of the year.
+With regard to the current financial year, five meetings of the Board of Statutory Auditors have been held as of March 26, 2024, while a further 11 meetings have already been scheduled for the remainder of the year.